Basketmouth: Personal life

 In November 2010, Basketmouth married his longtime girlfriend Elsie in Lagos, Nigeria.
-They share three children together.
+They have three children together.
 In December 2022, Basketmouth announced via his official Instagram account that he and his wife were getting a divorce after twelve years of being married.
+In 2010 he was voted as the second best comedian in Africa by the MNET's Studio 53 Extra.

+He has a multi-million dollar endorsement deal with Globacom, Amstel Malta, Kia Motors and Dana Airlines.